 Q14.
-Can the VLIP credit be layered with negotiated programs?
+Can the VLIP credit be layered with Fannie Mae's HomeReady First or negotiated programs?

-No, the HomeReady VLIP credit cannot be combined with certain negotiated programs.
+No, the HomeReady VLIP credit cannot be combined with Fannie Mae's HomeReady First grant or certain negotiated programs.

 Q15.
 Does this credit apply to all VLIP first-time homebuyer loans?